coderly/process/README.md

 This PR is currently being worked on
 ### Blocked
 This PR is currently blocked.
 The person working on this needs something before he can continue.

+## Daily Standup
+- During the week M-F
+- We go around in alphabetical order.
+(Sometimes we can reverse it.)
+  - What did you do?
+  - What do you plan to do today?
+- Do not ask questions that should be discussed on GitHub
+- Do not spend more than 1 minute talking about technical things related to your code